1,000+ Opportunities

 Multi-Agency State Office Building External information disclaimer Health Systems Support Team State Office of Rural Health Shortage Designations (HPSA) Primary Care Needs Assessment Grants and Funding Opportunities Graduate Medical Education Grant Program Utah Primary Care Grant Program Loan Repayment Opportunities Health Workforce Advisory Council About Health Workforce Advisory Council Subcommittees and Councils HWAC Reports and Resources Utah Cross-Profession Minimum Data Set Utah clinical preceptorship study Preventing Suicides in Rural Areas Utah Domestic Violence Coalition 988 Suicide and Crisis Lifeline Abuse/Neglect of Seniors and Adults with Disabilities Crisis Line & Mobile Outreach Team National Suicide Prevention Lifeline Sexual Violence Crisis Line

-Based on current listing details, eligibility includes: Projects assisting clients with hemophilia or another bleeding disorder who lack Medicaid eligibility, have no insurance coverage for needed services, or face premiums exceeding 7.5% of adjusted gross income.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Projects assisting clients with hemophilia or another bleeding disorder who lack Medicaid eligibility, have no insurance coverage for needed services, or face premiums exceeding 7.5% of adjusted gross income.
+Confirm the full requirements in the official notice before applying.